pirates-of-the-SEAS/cs207-FinalProject/docs/milestone1.md

 # Software Organization

-We expect the directory structure to look similar to the following
+We expect the directory structure to look similar to the following:

 ![directory structure](./directory_struct.png)